HW 01 - Prefresher

 Configure Git

 There is one more thing we need to do before getting started on the assignment.
-Specifically, we need to configure your git so that RStudio can communicate with GitHub.
+Specifically, we need to configure your git so that Positron can communicate with GitHub.
 This requires two pieces of information: your name and email address.

 usethis::use_git_config(